 It was with mixed feelings that I recently read that solar energy will become a major energy source within 15 years.
 The reasons for the increase in usage are many, but the basic reason is that solar is becoming less expensive to install and maintain.
-The costs of the solar panels and their installation has gone down considerably, so it’s possible that solar power might actually become less expensive than using fossil fuels at some point.
+There are even schools that are starting to use solar energy and other renewable energy sources now (more here).
+Often they do this under Act 32, which allows schools to exceed their revenue caps for energy-efficient improvements such as lighting, roofing, heating and air conditioning, energy conservation.
+Plus, now it’s easier than ever to contact a solar battery supplier and look into purchasing some solar batteries.
+Not only this but the costs of the solar panels and their installation has gone down considerably, so it’s possible that solar power might actually become less expensive than using fossil fuels at some point.
 Of course, the savings assume that you’re not storing excess power in batteries.
 Adding batteries to the picture greatly increases costs and makes solar quite expensive indeed.

 There is one benefit to solar energy that many people don’t think about.
 If the solar panels appear on people’s rooftops in a decentralized configuration, the ability of terrorists to disrupt the electrical system is greatly diminished.
 A decentralized setup also reduces costs associated with power transmission and could actually do things like reduce cooling costs in summer.
 Of course, the utilities aren’t crazy about decentralized solar because it cuts into their profits, but the fact of the matter is that we need a better setup than the one we do now.
 Our system is so fragile right now that I’m often surprised a storm or other simply cause doesn’t knock out major sections of the country.